myrmex-org/myrmex/manual/creating-plugins.md

 });
 ```

-Using this mecanism, Lager plugins can create their own events and listen for other plugins events.
+Using this mecanism, Myrmex plugins can create their own events and listen for other plugins events.
 Several plugins can listen
 for the same event and use and/or modify its arguments.

-> For example, before configuring the integration request of API endpoints, the `@lager/api-gateway` plugin fires and event
+> For example, before configuring the integration request of API endpoints, the `@myrmex/api-gateway` plugin fires and event
 that allows other plugins to be notified about it.
 Theses plugins have the opportunity to inject data in the event's argument
-so the plugin `@lager/api-gateway` can generate a compete API specification.
+so the plugin `@myrmex/api-gateway` can generate a compete API specification.

-Note that we do not recommend to call `lager.when()` directly when writing a plugin.
+Note that we do not recommend to call `myrmex.when()` directly when writing a plugin.
 We prefer to use the `hooks` property of
 the object exported by the plugin to organize the code and be sure that the listeners are attached to the events during the
 registration of the plugin.

 > Note that it is not possible to remove an event listener.
-That does not seems essential since Lager is always invoked by the
+That does not seems essential since Myrmex is always invoked by the
 command line and does not lives in a long time running process but that is something that should be added later.
 Feel free to
 propose a pull request on [Pebo](https://github.com/AlexisNo/pebo) !